mgallo/openai.ex/README.md

 Note: you can load your os ENV variables in the configuration file, if you set an env variable for API key named `OPENAI_API_KEY` you can get it in the code by doing `System.get_env("OPENAI_API_KEY")`.

 ## Configuration override
-Client library configuration can be overwritten by passing a `%OpenAI.Config{}` struct as last argument of the function you need to use.
+Client library configuration can be overwritten in runtime by passing a `%OpenAI.Config{}` struct as last argument of the function you need to use.
 For instance if you need to use a different `api_key`, `organization_key` or `http_options` you can simply do:

 ```elixir
 config_override = %OpenAI.Config{ api_key: "test-api-key" } # this will return a config struct with "test-api-key" as api_key, and all the other config values taken from config.exs, so you don't need to set the defaults manually